matheuspavin/devgrid/README.md

 ### IMPORTANT
 **Inside the /server/utils folder, it has a file with the Requests set up.
 It is called Requests.json**

-**The username, intended to create a Gist, is stored in config.username and config.password.
+**The username, intended to create a Gist, is stored in /server/config/config.js username and password.
 It will need a working username/password to authorize and create a gist.**

 ### Running the tests
 1. In the main folder run the following command: **npm test**
 1. It will run, stop and provide the output on the terminal
 1. The tests http is mocked, so no gist repository will be created.
+Also, tests use static username/password, necessary for the tests, so please do not change these properties.

 ## ENDPOINTS